Professor Rosemary Horne AM, NHMRC Leadership Fellow and Senior Principal Research Fellow

 - Honorary Fellow

 Professor Rosemary Horne AM is a member of the The Ritchie Centre.

-Her research interests focus on sleep in infants and children and current research projects are investigating mechanisms involved in the Sudden Infant Death Syndrome (SIDS), development of cardio-respiratory control in preterm infants and the effects of sleep disordered breathing on daytime performance and the cardiovascular system in typically developing children and children with chronic conditions.
-She has received funding from the NHMRC, the Heart Foundation and both national and international SIDS organisations to support her research.
-Professor Horne’s findings have had clinical impact, with her study outcomes changing treatment approaches for sleep-disordered breathing in children, as well as advice provided to parents to reduce their baby’s risk of SIDS.
+Professor Rosemary Horne’s research interests focus on sleep in infants and children and current research projects are investigating mechanisms involved in the Sudden Unexpected Death in Infancy (SUDI), development of cardio-respiratory control in preterm infants and the effects of sleep disordered breathing on daytime performance and the cardiovascular system in typically developing children and children with chronic conditions.
+She has received funding from the NHMRC, the Heart Foundation and both national and international SUDI organisations to support her research.
+Professor Horne’s findings have had clinical impact, with her study outcomes changing treatment approaches for sleep-disordered breathing in children, as well as advice provided to parents to reduce their baby’s risk of SUDI.

-She has published more than 120 research and review scientific articles and has been an invited speaker at a number of national and international sleep and SUDI research conferences.
+She has published more than 200 research and review scientific articles and has been an invited speaker at a number of national and international sleep and SUDI research conferences.
 She has supervised 20 PhD students and 50 honours and masters students to completion.